10 Best Places to Visit in France – Outside of Paris!

 In particular, the Château de Chenonceau conjures images of fairy tales, with its elegant arches and towers, and a well-kept garden maze.
 Another highlight is the Château de Chambord, an immense structure that was built as a hunting lodge for the French king Francois I, set in grounds filled with deer and wild boar.
 This wild, sprawling castle continues to delight visitors and is thought to have been inspired by sketches by Leonardo da Vinci.

-The stunning fortified towns of Amboise and Chinon both include their own castles, and provide an excellent base for exploring the wider region.
+The stunning fortified towns of Amboise and Chinon both have their own castles and provide an excellent base for exploring the wider region.
 Chinon is a particularly good stop for wine lovers, as it is one of the Loire’s main wine-producing areas, but this pleasant medieval settlement has many other things to offer, including a beautiful old town with distinctive slate-topped houses.

 Here, it’s also possible to hire bikes, and set off to enjoy the slow beauty of the Loire Valley on two wheels, at your own pace.